guotong1988/guotong1988.github.io/core_research/_posts/2025-10-01-unified-nlp.md

 *Table 6.
 Summary of instance-level and prompt-level relabeling.
 Init-Acc and Final-Acc are the test accuracy of the small model before and after the corresponding relabeling method.
 Human-Eval is the accuracy of the small model's outputs on real-world data as judged by human annotators.*

 The five settings are summarized above.
-Human instance-level relabeling is consistently effective: on human-labeled data, test accuracy rises from 88.0% to 93.0% and human evaluation reaches 97.0%; on LLM-labeled data, test accuracy rises from 75.0% to 90.0% and human evaluation reaches 93.0%.
+Human instance-level relabeling is consistently effective: on human-labeled data, test accuracy rises from 83.0% to 93.0% and human evaluation rises from 88.0% to 97.0%; on LLM-labeled data, test accuracy rises from 75.0% to 90.0% and human evaluation rises from 80% to 93.0%.
 LLM instance-level relabeling is not: human evaluation stays at 80.0%, the same as the small model trained on the initial LLM-labeled data, so there is no improvement.
 Prompt-level relabeling, i.e., refining the LLM prompt rather than correcting individual training labels, is the best fully automatic family of methods we have found so far.
 Both prompt methods are loops: the LLM-prompt loop (86.0%) iterates the prompt from the LLM's own test-set badcases; the small-model loop (92.0%) iterates further through the small model's test-set badcases, re-labeling and retraining.
 Human evaluation separates the two loops from the test-set ranking.
 The small model trained on the initial prompt scores 80.0%.
 The LLM-prompt loop reaches 95.0%, and the small-model loop reaches 93.0%.
 Although the small-model loop improves test accuracy, human evaluation does not improve and declines slightly.

 ### 5. Discussion